Open-Cascade-SAS/OCCT/dox/dev_guides/documentation/documentation.md

 dev_guides/svn/svn.md
 @endverbatim

-**Note** that the order of paths to documents in *FILES.txt* is reproduced in the Table of Contents in the HTML output.
-Please, place them logically.
+**Note** that the order of paths to documents in *FILES.txt* is reproduced in the Table of Contents in the HTML output, thus they need to be placed logically.

 **Note** that you should specify a file tag, not the document name.
 See @ref OCCT_DM_SECTION_A_1 "Header and hierarchic document structure" section for details.